MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsVoiceApplicationsPolicy.md

 ```

 ### -AllowCallQueueMusicOnHoldChange
-When set to True users affected by the policy will be allowed to change callqueue music on hold information.
+When set to True users affected by the policy will be allowed to change callqueue's music on hold information.
 When set to False (the default value) users affected by the policy will not be allowed to change callqueue's music on hold.

 ```yaml
 Type: Boolean